ArthurQianyiZhao/arthurqianyizhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Arthur is pursuing [Bachelor of Engineering (Research and Development) (Honours)](https://programsandcourses.anu.edu.au/2022/program/aenrd) in [Electronic and Communication Systems](https://programsandcourses.anu.edu.au/2022/major/ELCO-MAJ) from [School of Engineering](https://eng.anu.edu.au/), [The Australian National University (ANU)](https://www.anu.edu.au/) and expect to graduate in advance in Jun 2025.
-He is an incoming PhD student at University of Melbourne.
+He is an incoming PhD student at Department of Electrical and Electronic Engineering, University of Melbourne.

 His research interests are optical communication, photonic devices and related decision intelligence.
 He has particular interest in photonic solutions to large-scale multi-GPU communication and AI/data infrastructure.

-Feel free to contact me via email: [arthur.zhao@anu.edu.au](mailto:arthur.zhao@anu.edu.au).
+Feel free to contact via email: [arthur.zhao@anu.edu.au](mailto:arthur.zhao@anu.edu.au).

 # News
-I have received a full scholarship from University of Melbourne, commencing in S2 2025.
+I have received the PhD offer with full scholarship from University of Melbourne, commencing in S2 2025.

 I will continue the tutor position at School of Engineering for S1 2025.

 # Research Experiences